-A cookie is a small file which asks permission to be placed on your computer’s hard drive.
-Once you agree, the file is added and the cookie helps to analyse web traffic or lets you know when you visit a particular site.
+A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
+With your permission it is placed on your computer’s hard drive.
+The identifier is then sent back to the server each time the browser requests a page from the server.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.